John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

     detected function mkl_domain_get_max_threads
     [1] 4

+Note that sessionInfo() for a properly installed R-MKL on Linux (CentOS) will show a link to the Intel libraries:

+    BLAS/LAPACK: /opt/intel/compilers_and_libraries_2020.1.217/linux/mkl/lib/intel64_lin/libmkl_gf_lp64.so

+Whereas, vanilla R-CRAN on Linux shows the standard libraries are used:

+    BLAS:   /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRblas.so
+    LAPACK: /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRlapack.so

+But for a patched MRO ver 4.X on Windows or MKL ver 3.X on Windows, the sessionInfo()'s information doesn't change.

+#

-The runtime savings for the benchmarking tests (in Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md) using the latest Intel MKL files are similar to using the MRO ver 3.5.3 files.
+The runtime savings for the benchmarking tests (in 'Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md') using the latest Intel MKL files are similar to using the MRO ver 3.5.3 files.

 <H4> Footnotes </H4>